 I understand some people’s general disdain for list posts: “7 ways to…”, “10 reasons why…” I capitulated for this post, but it is at once a plea for others to get involved in conservation and some suggestions for easy ways to start.
 As a hunter, issues around conservation are always on my mind and I find myself constantly worried that I’m not doing quite enough.
 I also often think about how to talk about conservation with people who may not think about and prioritize it as I do.
 Part of striving to be a good conservationist often involves some element of advocacy, the effort to convince others that they should care and the attempt to recruit people into this conservation task.
 To do so effectively, we need to be able to provide the public with accessible ways to join the conversation that fit their lifestyles and abilities.

 In many ways, North Americans are still celebrating the range of wonderful conservation successes that we have collectively achieved over the previous century.
-In other ways, we find ourselves at a juncture in time during which we find ourselves facing a number of deep threats to the future of healthy wildlife and ecosystems.
+In other ways, we find ourselves at a juncture in time during which we are facing a number of serious threats to the future of healthy wildlife and ecosystems.
 A recent report from WWF-Canada found that half of Canada’s wildlife species have declined since 1970, including mammal, fish, bird, reptile, and amphibian species.
 Not small declines.
 On average, species have declined 83% in that time period.
 Continued declines in healthy habitat, including wetland destruction, affect all North Americans in the form of reduced clean air and water.

 I’ve also heard many people express a concern for conservation issues.
 On my more optimistic days, I’m uplifted by the belief that people do care about clean air and water, abundant wildlife, and healthy wild places.
 To encourage this care, we often think, “if only we could educate the public.”
 However, science is also well aware that there is a weak link between increased education, changing attitudes, and behavioural changes.
 Unfortunately, it takes more than information to create behavioural change.
 So as conservationists, we need to go beyond simply providing information and create wider awareness about ways people can become involved personally in conserving North America’s habitats.